intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 Let's get started!
 # Prepare Environment
-Before submitting the BigDL program to Yarn Cluster, we need to setup and install all needed configurations and Python libraries.
+Before submitting the BigDL program to Yarn Cluster, we need to setup the environment as the following steps:
 * Setup JAVA Environment
 * Setup Hadoop Environment
 * Install All Needed Python Libraries
+* For CDH Users

-## 1. Setup JAVA Environment
+## Setup JAVA Environment
 We need to download and install JDK in the environment, and properly set the environment variable JAVA_HOME, which is required by Spark.
 JDK8 is highly recommended.

 ```bash